dengste/org-caldav/README.md

 *IMPORTANT*: Before using this code, please make sure you have backups of your precious Org files.
 Also, I strongly suggest to create a new, empty calendar on your server for using this package.
-The code is still pretty rough and might easily delete entries it should not delete.

 *ALSO IMPORTANT*: When using this package, possibly all Org entries will get an UID property (see doc-string of org-icalendar-store-UID for further details).
 If you don't want this, then *do not use this package*; there is just no way around that.
 It is the only reliable way to uniquely identify Org entries.

-*ALSO ALSO IMPORTANT*: If you used earlier versions of this package from 2012, you will have to start from scratch.

 This package depends on the url-dav package, which unfortunately is broken in Emacs <=24.2.
 If you don't want to upgrade Emacs, you can